cockroachdb/docs/v21.1/make-queries-fast.md

 ### Rule 3.
 Use the right join type

-Out of the box, the [cost-based optimizer](cost-based-optimizer.html) will select the right join type for your query in the majority of cases.
-This statement becomes more and more true with every new release of CockroachDB.
+Out of the box, the [cost-based optimizer](cost-based-optimizer.html) will select the right join type for your statement in the majority of cases, and the optimizer is being improved in every new release of CockroachDB.
 Therefore, you should only provide [join hints](cost-based-optimizer.html#join-hints) in your query if you can **prove** to yourself through experimentation that the optimizer should be using a different [join type](joins.html#join-algorithms) than it is selecting.

-We can confirm that in this case the optimizer has already found the right join type for this query by using a hint to force another join type.
+We can confirm that in this case the optimizer has already found the right join type for this statement by using a hint to force another join type.

 For example, we might think that a [lookup join](joins.html#lookup-joins) could perform better in this instance, since one of the tables in the join is 10x smaller than the other.